How to Maintain Safe Lid Usage During Operation

 Never cover lids while flames are visible, as that’s responsible for overheating gas valves or cracking the clay.

-Also, ensure to keep the lid partially open to maintain airflow and avoid pressure building inside.
+Use protective gloves.
+Also, ensure to keep the lid partially open to maintain airflow.

 - Shutdown and Cooling